 Instructions

-- Preheat oven to 350° F and lightly grease a 9x13 casserole dish
+- Preheat oven to 350°F and lightly grease a 9x13 casserole dish

-- Whisk in the chicken broth until smooth and no clumps remain.
+- In a saucepan over medium heat, melt the butter.
+Once the butter is melted, add the minced garlic and saute for 30 seconds, until fragrant.
+Whisk the flour into the butter mixture to create a thick paste.
+This creates a "roux" that is used as a base thickener for the sauce.
+Whisk in the chicken broth until smooth and no clumps remain.
 Add salt & pepper, to taste and bring to a boil over medium-low heat, continue stirring until thickened and boiling.

 - Once the sauce has thickened, remove it from the heat.
 Stir in the greek yogurt and green chilies, and set aside.